 A lack of a good support system

 Holistic, natural therapies can complement a medical treatment plan for people with PTSD.
 Because the symptoms of post-traumatic stress disorder and their severity can vary from person to person, no one approach works for everyone.
-While medications can improve PTSD symptoms related to mood by changing brain chemical levels, using a combination of PTSD natural treatments and other medications is often the most effective way to improve symptoms.
+While medications can improve PTSD symptoms related to mood by changing brain chemical levels, using a combination of PTSD natural therapies and other medications is often a way to improve symptoms.

 Studies show medical cannabis can help manage many PTSD symptoms, including reducing nightmares, limiting negative outbursts, and reducing instances of avoidance of situations related to the traumatic event.
 For this reason, PTSD is a qualifying condition for medical cannabis treatment in many states.
 If you’re interested in this holistic treatment option, Heally can help you connect with a doctor in your state to get a medical cannabis card.